hiimtmac/psql-kit/README.md

 ## Advanced Example

-Heres an advanced example if you need a real world example and you have no imagination.
-Id give a better example, but theyre all in work stuff and that cant be shared 👎🏻.
+Heres an advanced example.
+Id give a real one, but they're all in work stuff and that cant be shared 👎🏻.
 There's lots of tests, you can check for functionality there.

 ```swift
 final class Pet: Model, Table {